trainart/linux2/2-2-2-Cron-Syslog.md

 **Rsyslog** can be configured to log different events to different places.
 Events can be selected based on the service that encountered the event (‘facility’) and/or severity (‘priority’).
 Messages can go to files, to the system console, or to a centralised rsyslog server running on another machine.

-Basic rsyslog configuration in `/etc/rsyslog.conf` looks like:
+Basic rsyslog configuration in `/etc/rsyslog.conf` is in form like:

 ```
 facility.priority           destination